SOP-MINI/sop-site/content/info/IDE-configuration.en.md

 InsertNewlineAtEOF: true
 ```

 Note that the name of this file begins with a dot - it is invisible by default.
 Now go to the `Edit->Preferences` menu and select the `Beautifier` section.
 In the `General` tab, check `Automatic formatting on file save` and select `ClangFormat` from the `Tool` menu.
-In the `ClangFormat` tab, select `Use predefinied style` and set it to `File`.
+In the `ClangFormat` tab, select `Use predefined style` and set it to `File`.
 Accept the settings by clicking `Ok`.

 ![](/img/qtcreator3.png)